dereksz/docker-fs/README.md

-# Docker FS
+# DockerFS

 ## Summary

-The intention of Docker FS is to expose information about Docker objects (containers, images, volumes, etc.) via a [FUSE (Filesystem in USEr-space)](https://en.wikipedia.org/wiki/Filesystem_in_Userspace) mount point.
+The intention of DockerFS is to expose information about Docker objects (containers, images, volumes, etc.) via a [FUSE (Filesystem in USEr-space)](https://en.wikipedia.org/wiki/Filesystem_in_Userspace) mount point.